axone-protocol/docs/docs/whitepaper/roles.md

 Service Providers mainly aim to provide resources such as algorithms, software, storage systems, or any other digital resource requiring processing time.

 ***Responsibilities***
-Service Providers are responsible for providing services, defining consent rules, describing services, and setting up remuneration models based on the nature and usage of their resources. depending on consent rules and Zone rules, service providers may be required to stake tokens to ensure service availability and integrity.
+Service Providers are responsible for providing services, defining consent rules, describing services, and setting up remuneration models based on the nature and usage of their resources.
+Depending on consent rules and Zone rules, service providers may be required to stake tokens to ensure service availability and integrity.

 ***Interaction***
 Service Providers interact with the protocol by referencing their services and consent rules via smart contracts, ensuring the availability and functioning of their service in accordance with on-chain registered specifications.
-Furthermore, retribution fees may be distributed to service providers, according with established consent rules.
+Furthermore, retribution fees may be distributed to service providers, according with established consent rules and zone rules.

 ***Entity***
 Service Providers can be individuals, entities, or applications offering computing or processing resources.